jportella93/jon-portella-blog/content/blog/ombd-14-how-to-call-a-function-when-a-user-stops-typing/index.md

 #### A SOLUTION

 We are going to use the `keyup` event and `window.setTimeout` .

-The key to this snippet is that the `timerId` has to be set declared in the scope of the `keyup` callback, in order to be reassigned to the new timeout id every time the `keyup` callback is fired again.

-Here’s a demo on CodePen:

-Call function when the user stops typing.

 ```javascript
 // Declare a new variable that will get reassigned later with the timeout id